guedesemerson/interview/README.md

-# FullStack_Interview
+# Full Stack Interview

-Goal:
 We would like you to push your known knowledge bounds and attempt to create a simple "full-stack" application using novel technologies.

-We request that your final submission is clearly documented (both in a clear README.md file as well as functional level code commenting) and deployable on any platform.
-We will outline the basic requirements below.
+We request that your final submission is clearly documented (eg. markdown, code comments, etc.) and can be deployed via Docker Compose or similar methods.

-Objective:
+## Objective

-Make a containorized application that performs the following objectives.
+Create a containerized application that performs in the following areas:

--Application should be containorized using a docker image and deployable on any platform.
+1. Data management:

-- Checks the raw datasets provided for formattings, structure, and identifies common fields.
+   - Validate the raw data provided for formatting, structure, and common fields
-- Links the raw datasets by key attributes for an integrated dataset.
+   - Link the datasets by key attributes to create an integrated dataset.
-- Stores the integrated dataset in a common data model/data warehouse for use
+   - Store the integrated dataset in a common data model/data warehouse

-- Create a web application backend using Python's Flask library
+2. Web application backend using Python's [Flask](https://flask.palletsprojects.com/en/1.1.x/quickstart/#quickstart) library

-- Create a simple front-end (web-browser) viewer of the integrated dataset that has the following features.
+3. Front-end visualization tool that can:

--- A map (e.g., leaflet, Mapbox) displaying the integrated dataset -- Simple interactivity to display the attributes (beyond the spatial location) of the data points on-click.
+   - Display the integrated dataset as a map (e.g., leaflet, Mapbox)
+   - Provide interactive features to display the attributes (beyond the spatial location) of the data points on-click

+Additional, discuss:

+- Areas that need to be further considered for the application to be used in a real world setting
+- Other open sources tools/libraries that you are curious about and would like to integrate into the application to enhance its features and reliability

+Some ideas for may include:

+- How the data component would change as amount of data and variety of errors increase?
+- Dev ops and security considerations
+- Merits of different frameworks and design philosophies (serverless vs non serverless, React vs. Vue vs. others, different backend languages, etc.)
+- Any topics that peaks your interest :)